Dynamic Wetting by Concentrated Granular Suspensions: Conclusion

 \section{Conclusion}

-This study has illuminated the intricate interplay between dynamic wetting behaviour and the rheological properties of dense granular suspensions.
-By leveraging astigmatism particle tracking velocimetry and complementary rheological measurements, we systematically explored how particle interactions, modulated by changing the dispersion medium, influence both contact line dynamics and suspension flow behaviour.
-Near the advancing contact line, there is a high-shear zone where the non-Newtonian nature of these granular suspensions emerges.
-For instance, at extremely high concentrations of particles close to the jamming concentration, silica suspensions in TDE solutions exhibited a transition from hydrodynamic lubrication-dominated flow to frictional contact-dominated behaviour as particle concentration increased, with strong deviations from the flow pattern predicted by conventional solution of hydrodynamic models near the contact line.
-In contrast, silica suspensions in NaSCN solution, characterized by yield stress and shear thinning behaviour, showed distinct flow states, the droplet shows a plug flow over the substrate with a Newtonian-like behaviour within the boundary layer adjacent to the substrate.
+This study elucidates the complex interplay between contact line dynamics and the rheology of dense granular suspensions.
+By employing APTV to resolve three-dimensional flow fields near the advancing contact line and complementary rheological measurements, we directly probed the shear rate dependent internal flow fields of suspensions comprising \SI{5}{\micro\metre} silica particles dispersed in two distinct refractive index-matched media.
+This allowed us to systematically explore how particle interactions, due to the different dispersion media, influence the wetting dynamics and the corresponding suspension flow behaviour.
+Near the advancing contact line, there is a localized high-shear zone where the non-Newtonian nature of these granular suspensions emerges.
+For instance, at extremely high concentrations of particles close to the jamming concentration, silica suspensions in TDE solutions exhibited a transition from hydrodynamic lubrication-dominated flow to frictional contact-dominated behaviour as particle concentration increased, with strong deviations from the flow pattern predicted by conventional solutions of hydrodynamic models near the contact line.
+In contrast, silica suspensions in NaSCN solution, characterized by yield-stress and shear-thinning behaviour, showed distinct flow states; the droplet showed a plug flow over the substrate with a Newtonian-like behaviour within the boundary layer adjacent to the substrate.
 These differences underscore the importance of particle-scale interactions, which were validated through complementary CP-AFM and angle of repose measurements.
 These results highlight the limitations of traditional hydrodynamic models in capturing the complex dynamics of dense suspensions.
 The assumptions underlying classical relations, such as the Cox-Voinov relation, become invalid under conditions of high particle concentration or significant interparticle friction.
 Instead, the discrete nature of particles, shear-induced structural transitions, and non-Newtonian rheological responses must be integrated into theoretical frameworks to accurately predict contact line behaviour.
-This understanding has far-reaching implications for industrial applications in fields such as 3D printing, coatings, and cosmetics.
+This understanding has far-reaching implications for industrial applications, where controlling wetting dynamics and suspension flow behaviour is essential for achieving uniform deposition, structural stability, and reliable performance in processes such as 3D printing, coatings, and cosmetics.